 The femur and tibia are held together by the ACL and the PCL, or posterior cruciate ligament.
 When too much pressure it put on these ligaments, they can tear or completely rupture.
 The ACL is the more serious of the two injuries, but both can be damaging.
 When one or more ligaments rupture, the femur and tibia become untethered, and slide around loosely.

 Nutritional hyperparathyroidism, which occurs more frequently in puppies, can also lead to joint issues.
 All-meat diets can lead to an imbalance of calcium and phosphorus, similar to traditional hyperparathyroidism.
 The condition can be more serious in puppies, as their bones are underdeveloped.
-The good news is that changing to a balanced diet can stop the condition in its tracks.
+The good news is that changing your dog food or switching to a balanced diet can stop the condition in its tracks.

 There are various types of cancer found in dogs – including one that affects their joints.
 Synovial Sarcoma cancer affects the soft tissue around the joints of dogs.
 This cancer is aggressive and localized.
 A dog may start to limp around, lose weight, and lose his appetite prior to visible tumors.